Trapped Between Two Rocks at the End of the World

 Quivering, she dives a hand into her pocket and swallows another pill, begging for the relief to come.
 The unfamiliar itching and aching disturbs her.
 Maybe it’s just from sleeping outside.
 Despite her convincing, she knows that there’s something else going on– something she doesn’t understand.

-As a cold gust of wind makes Rachel shiver, she heads inside 65 Karst Cliff Street.
+As a cold gust of wind makes Rachel shiver, she retreats from the sinkhole and heads inside 65 Karst Cliff Street.
 Stepping over the welcome mat, Rachel enters the foyer.
 Up the stairs are a few bedrooms.
 Straight ahead is the kitchen.
 To Rachel’s left is the dining room.
 To her right, the primary bedroom.
 Then the living room sits behind the dining room, in a dark little corner of the house.

 Rachel turns on the light above the foyer.
 A shadow dips behind the wall of the dark kitchen.
 Rachel’s eyebrows furrow.
 “Hello?”
 She tentatively walks to the kitchen door and peeks inside.
 The light from the foyer stops dead in the doorway, leaving the kitchen completely dark.